 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-If you’re looking for a career change, I provide comprehensive support in The Careers Academy Online
+If you’re looking for a career change or want to take control of the next step in your career (in employment or self-employment), I provide comprehensive support in The Careers Academy Online

 Jane Jackson is a career management coach and author of #1 Amazon Australia (Careers) bestseller, Navigating Career Crossroads: How To Thrive When Changing Direction.